Infected Blood Compensation Scheme overview: Estates of a deceased infected person (HTML)

 Case study 6: Application by a solicitor as the personal representative of the estate of a deceased infected person

 Alex was infected with Hepatitis C after receiving infected blood during a surgical procedure in 1983, when he was 13 years old.
 He died in 2001 as a result of decompensated liver cirrhosis caused by his infection.
-Alex had no family members who were financially dependent on him at his time of death.
+Because Alex died in childhood, he had no family members who were financially dependent on him at his time of death.

 Alex’s estate is eligible for compensation through the Scheme.
 Alex has a living brother and sister who are the only beneficiaries of his estate.
-Alex’s solicitor was the personal representative of the estate in 2001 and can make an application to IBCA on behalf of his estate.
+Alex’s solicitor is the personal representative of the estate and can therefore make an application to IBCA on behalf of Alex’s estate.

 Summary of application